Empire ship: Ships transferred to other governments

 † denotes those ships transferred under the terms of the Potsdam Agreement.

 War losses

 One hundred and eighty two Empire ships were lost through enemy action, including to mines, submarines, enemy aircraft, E-boats and blockships.
 The first lost was Empire Commerce in 1940 and the last was Empire Gold in 1945.
 Eight Empire ships were sacrificed as blockships to support the Normandy invasion.
 Some of the blockships were later raised and scrapped.

-A considerable number of the losses were sunk by U-boats in the Battle of the Atlantic.
+A considerable number of the losses were sunk by U-boats in the Battle of the Atlantic and the fate of a number of these vessels, which had sailed and never arrived at their destinations, without sending any distress signals, was only discovered with the cessation of hostilities, and subsequent post-war research in German and Italian archives.